What to say in DUI court

 In order to make a good first impression, you should make every effort to pull yourself together.
 This means being clean, well-groomed and well-dressed.
 If you had a rough night, try not to let it show in court.
 Look as respectable as possible.
 It does make a difference.
 If you can’t access a change of clothes, do the best that you can to smooth out any wrinkles and to groom your hair.

-If you want to plead “not guilty” to your charge, you’ll need to do after your RI drunk driving lawyer “waives a reading”.
+If you want to plead “not guilty” to your charge, you’ll need to do that after your RI drunk driving lawyer “waives a reading”.
 After you enter your plea, you may ask for a jury trial if you want one.
 This whole process during your court visit is known as an Arraignment.
 It’s a process whereby a defendant enters his or her plea.

 Your lawyer will generally handle all other interactions, including the process of arranging bail for you if bail is an option.
 So, you really don’t need to say much during your Arraignment.